 Also, Audrey wore some tight dresses on that show.
 How they got away with this in 1955 and '56, I don't know, but this was a few years before Annette Funicello's sweaters got interesting.

 Then there was Dragnet, the defining police drama of television's first generation.
 Show creator, executive producer and star Jack Webb (as Sergeant Joe Friday) insisted that the police be shown firing their weapons a maximum of one time per episode.
 The point was not to show how violence crime, and the fighting of it, could be; but to solve the crime, to show the detective work that went into it, to show that it wasn't all bang-bang, to punish the guilty, and to protect the innocent.
-And while the 1950s were a time when cop shows would show women as victims or witnesses, rarely would they be the criminals.
-But even female criminals would be seen more often than women in the precinct house: No lady cops, not in uniform, nor (God forbid, at least until the 1970s) as detectives.
-Maybe as secretaries or dispatchers.
-And none of those aforementioned female criminals would be hookers.
+(This is also the purpose of Batman: To be a detective, and to solve the crime.
+Kicking ass is secondary.)

-And let's not forget all those science-fiction movies, many of them featuring invaders from other planets.
+And let's not forget all those science-fiction movies, many of them featuring invaders from other planets, like the 1953 version of H.G.
+Wells' The War of the Worlds.
 Or the monster movies, featuring Godzilla and the Creature from the Black Lagoon and the giant ants from Them!
 All allegories for the Cold War.

 8. The Brooklyn Dodgers & the New York Giants.
 As we all know, the Dodgers and Giants were beloved in New York, right up until 1957, when, after the season, the Dodgers moved to Los Angeles, and the Giants moved to San Francisco.
 And this traumatized New York, especially Brooklyn, which never recovered.
 What followed, at least until Mayor Rudy Giuliani began to clean up the City in the 1990s, was nearly 40 years of degradation, crime and filth.